kerolloz/kerolloz/README.md

 🔸 I like [**reading**](//goodreads.com/kerolloz) 📘
 🔹 I would like to work with Node.js 💚 (preferably in TS), Ruby 💎 & Python 🐍
 🔸 In love with OpenSource :octocat:, Linux 🐧 & Problem Solving 💡
-🔹 [Ask](https://github.com/kerolloz/kerolloz/discussions/new?category=q-a) me anything 💭 but don't forget to bring a cup of coffee with you ☕
+🔹 [Ask](https://github.com/kerolloz/kerolloz/discussions/new?category=q-a) me anything 💭 don't forget to bring coffee with you ☕
 🔸 For more info please refer to my [Resume](https://tinyurl.com/kerollos-resume)  📑

 <sup>Only available for freelancing || part-time.